 My parents taught me to ride around the time I learned how to walk.
 We rode both Western and English, from cattle work to fox hunting.
-My family moved to Kremmling, Colorado in 1989 where my love for horses turned into a love for rodeo, running barrels and poles as well as other gymkhana classics.
+My family moved to Kremmling, Colorado in 1989 where my love for horses turned into a love for rodeo, running barrels and poles, as well as other gymkhana classics.
 In high school, my equine career became one that revolved around the sport of polocrosse, but I also competed in draft-horse and driving events.

-Over the past 10 seasons I have accumulated over 9,000 competitive AERC miles (not including over 1,500 LD miles,) with multiple Top 10 Tevis completions, many 1st places, Top 10s, and Best Conditions, as well as numerous Regional and National Awards, buckles, titles, 100-miler completions, and I’ve represented the Mountain Zone at multiple international team-championship rides.
+Over the past 10 seasons, I have accumulated over 9,000 competitive AERC miles (not including over 1,500 LD miles,) with multiple Top 10 Tevis completions, many 1st places, Top 10s, and Best Conditions, as well as numerous Regional and National Awards, buckles, titles, 100-miler completions, and I’ve represented the Mountain Zone at multiple international team-championship rides.
 I have been riding and training horses for as long as I can remember; it’s a passion as well as a profession…and perhaps a bit of an obsession.
 The trails and the horses never cease to amaze and inspire me, the lessons and experiences they impart on us are endless, and priceless.

-Endurance is not the only thing in my life, among several other business endeavors that keep me very busy, I also enjoy shooting sporting clays, hunting, snowboarding, trail running, traveling and just about anything outside, especially with my good pup Griff.
-I enjoy an active, Paleo lifestyle and am a firm believer, with horses and humans, that, you get out what you put in.
+Endurance is not the only thing in my life, among several other business endeavors that keep me very busy, I also enjoy shooting sporting clays, hunting, snowboarding, trail running, traveling, and just about anything outside, especially with my good pup Griff.
+I enjoy an active, Paleo lifestyle and am a firm believer that, with horses and humans, you get out what you put in.